SNodeC/snode.c/docs/ai/openai/codex/a1-2-accounts-models-configuration.md

 configuration values are marked sensitive in the path closure.

-Sensitive values are never placed in diagnostics, exception messages, logs, generated evidence, Markdown, BackendCore state, frontend snapshots/events, or generic extension preservation.
+Sensitive values are never placed in diagnostics, exception messages, logs, generated evidence, Markdown, modeled BackendCore canonical state, or frontend snapshots/events.
+The required bounded internal preservation path may retain exact params for an A2-unmodeled typed notification, but recursive and method-specific projection redaction prevents those values from crossing the frontend boundary.
 Tests assert stable codes and field paths, not values, and use only deterministic low-risk synthetic fixture data.
 Secret-bearing aggregates receive no stream or formatter support.
 Auth-refresh responses remain local typed protocol responses and never become remotely callable.

-The closure records 207 NonSensitiveProtocolData, 13 AuthenticationFlowData, 41 AccountUsageData, 7 PersonallyIdentifyingAccountData, 19
+The closure records 206 NonSensitiveProtocolData, 13 AuthenticationFlowData, 41 AccountUsageData, 7 PersonallyIdentifyingAccountData, 19
-PotentialCredentialBearingConfiguration, 7 WorkspaceContent, 4
+PotentialCredentialBearingConfiguration, 7 WorkspaceContent, 5
 AccountWorkspaceIdentity, 3 CredentialSecret, and 1
 EphemeralAuthenticationCode paths.
-Even non-sensitive path diagnostics are value-free; sensitive classifications additionally forbid logging and frontend/backend preservation.
+Even non-sensitive path diagnostics are value-free; sensitive classifications additionally forbid logging and frontend exposure or modeled canonical-state preservation.
 Aggregate, reference, map, and array paths inherit the strongest descendant sensitivity, so a container cannot be marked loggable while a nested account, workspace, token, or arbitrary configuration value is protected.

 The final closure includes a repository-level exact-path synthetic sentinel leak guard over build output, evidence, documentation, retained test logs, and